mono/monodevelop/emacs/README.md

 (setq fsharp-compiler "\"c:\\Program Files\\Microsoft F#\\v4.0\\Fsc.exe\"")
 ```

-On Unix (adapt the path if needed):
+On Unix the interactive defaults to `fsharpi --readline-`, which should work with the open source release.
+Otherwise (adapt the path if needed):

 ```lisp
 (setq inferior-fsharp-program "mono ~/fsi.exe --readline-")